 Gorongosa Lion Project Director and Co-Founder

-The decade ahead will be pivotal for the future of lions – populations have declined precipitously across the continent, and whether we save them or whether we lose them in the wild forever will depend on what we can all collectively achieve on-the-ground over the next few years.
+The decades ahead will be pivotal for the future of wild lions in Africa – populations have declined drastically across the continent, and whether we save them or whether we lose them will depend on what we can all collectively achieve on-the-ground over the next few years.

 The Gorongosa Ecosystem– its beauty, its resilience, its lions, and its people - inspires me with tremendous hope; I believe we can help nurture a recovery of this lion population.
 The Park at the core of this landscape - and the team at the helm of this visionary Park restoration project - is a living, breathing example of what great things can be achieved when people join forces for the benefit and well-being of future generations of both wildlife and people.
 It’s a privilege to be part of such a historic conservation effort and our work would not be possible without the support of the Gorongosa Restoration Project, USAID Mozambique, National Geographic’s Big Cat Initiative, the Zoo Boise Conservation Fund and the Howard Hughes Medical Institute (HHMI).

-Academic summary: Paola completed her B.S. in Biology (2001) at the University of California, Santa Cruz and my M.S. in Ecology (2005) at the Romberg Tiburon Center for Environmental Studies and San Francisco State University.
-She is currently a Cota-Robles Diversity Fellow at the University of California at Santa Cruz pursuing a PhD in the Global Change and Wildlife Ecology with Dr. Chris Wilmers focused on the ecological and social aspects of post-war recovery of large carnivores in an unfenced ecosystem.
+Academic summary: B.S. in Biology (2001) at the University of California, Santa Cruz, and M.S. in Ecology, Evolution and Conservation Biology (2005) at the Romberg Tiburon Center for Environmental Studies, San Francisco State University.
+I am currently pursuing a PhD in Wildlife Management at University of Pretoria with Dr. Michael Somers focused on the ecological and social aspects of post-war recovery of large carnivores in Central Mozambique.